Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Experiments

 \subsection{Scenario 1: Factual Consistency on DeFacto}

-In the first experimental scenario, we selected factual consistency as the criterion for user-requested edits to the summary.
-To assess the capability of our instructor model in addressing issues related to factual consistency, we employed the DeFacto dataset~\cite{liu2022improving}, a resource specifically curated to enhance the factual consistency of machine-generated summaries through the inclusion of human-annotated demonstrations and feedback.
-The dataset consists of 701/341/779 data examples in train/validation/test set respectively.\footnote{Following the original paper, all the experiments are conducted on the examples labeled with errors.} Each data entry in the DeFacto dataset comprises a source document and an initial summary generated by PEGASUS~\cite{pegasus}.
+In the initial experimental scenario, we opt to emphasize factual consistency as the primary criterion for users' summary preferences.\footnote{While factual consistency may serve as a typical criterion for summarizers in general, we leverage the instructor to acquire the ability to craft specific instructions that enhance the factual consistency of the summaries.} We employ the DeFacto dataset~\cite{liu2022improving}, a resource specifically curated to enhance the factual consistency of machine-generated summaries through the inclusion of human-annotated demonstrations and feedback.
+The dataset consists of $701/341/779$ data examples in train/validation/test set respectively.\footnote{Following the original paper, all the experiments are conducted on the examples labeled with errors.} Each data entry in the DeFacto dataset comprises a source document and an initial summary generated by PEGASUS~\cite{pegasus}.
 Annotators are tasked with providing an instruction that guides the modification of the initial summary to enhance factual consistency.
 Additionally, annotators generate a revised summary that adheres to the provided instructions and exhibits improved factual consistency.

 To evaluate the alignment between the system-generated instructions and the human-written instructions, we employ the ROUGE score as our evaluation metric.
 Additionally, we assess the quality of the generated summaries with respect to human expectations and factual accuracy using a combination of metrics, including ROUGE scores and factualness scores.
 Specifically, we utilize the DAE (Dependency Arc Entailment) metric~\cite{goyal2021annotating} and the QFE (Question-answering for Factual Evaluation) metric~\cite{fabbri-etal-2022-qafacteval} to quantify the factualness of the generated summaries.
 These metrics provide a comprehensive assessment of summary quality in terms of both alignment with human expectations and adherence to factual correctness. \paragraph{Settings} We use FlanT5-large (700M)~\cite{flant5} as the backbone model for the instructor.
 The training process for the instructor is executed in two phases, as detailed in Section~\ref{sec:pipeline}.